Skip to main content

 Role Preliminary Booked

-At least one role exists and is preliminarily booked
+At least one role is preliminarily booked

 Role Rate

-A role has a rate set (price/hour or price/day)
+A role has a rate set

 Owner Team

-The project has an owner team assigned
+Project has an owner team

 Customer Corporate Identity